1 | Green whipsnake |

 5 | Grass snake |

-Europe’s most common snake, which is abundant all over Italy.
-Grass snakes aren’t aquatic, but are generally found near streams or ponds.
-They’re fantastic swimmers which zip along like a speedboat, and can rest on floating lily pads.
-On land, they move far more slowly.
-This is a non-venomous snake which defaults to playing dead for its survival.
+Europe’s most common snake, and an abundant snake all over Italy.
+Grass snakes aren’t fully aquatic, but are generally found near streams or ponds.
+They’re fantastic swimmers which zip along like speedboats, and are often spotted resting on floating lilypads.
+On land, they move more slowly, but with sudden bursts of speed if necessary.
+This is a non-venomous snake which defaults to playing dead for its survival, preferring deception over attack.

-The grass snake is commonly found near villages, as its survival strategy involves laying eggs in compost heaps.
+The grass snake is commonly found near villages, as its survival strategy involves laying eggs in warm compost heaps.
 With such a vast territory, the grass snake has different favourite meals by location.
-One study examined Marcigliana in the Mediterranean region of central Italy.
-It found that mammals and amphibians were their favourite, and that the top two species were common toads (bufo bufo) and the Savi’s pine vole (Microtus savii), which was extremely common nearby.
+One study examined Marcigliana, in the Mediterranean region of central Italy.
+It found that mammals and amphibians were their favourite, and that the top two species were common toads (Bufo bufo) and the Savi’s pine vole (Microtus savii).

 6 | Javelin boa |